From ‘Closeted Fan’ to ‘Super Swifty': A Review of Taylor Swift’s “Midnights” - NewsBreak

 Related

+Everything You Need to Know About “The Voice” Everything You Need to Know About “The Voice”.
+In the true spirit of competition, Blake Shelton is not letting any of his fellow Voice coaches miss out on his unique antics before he leaves next season ... even if that person is his wife, Gwen Stefani.

-People Are Just Discovering What Leslie Jordan Looked Like When He Was Younger, And Yep, He Was Really Hot
+People Are Just Discovering What Leslie Jordan Looked Like When He Was Younger

 The best part was that his nickname was Sweet 'n' Low.